Ericodesma cuneata

 Ericodesma cuneata, the Corokia leafroller moth, is a species of moth in the family Tortricidae.
 It is endemic to New Zealand.
 This moth is classified as "At Risk, Naturally Uncommon" by the Department of Conservation.

 Taxonomy

 This species was first described by Charles E. Clarke in 1926 using a specimen collected by him at Hope Arm, Lake Manapouri and named Tortrix cuneata.
 In 1971 John S. Dugdale assigned Tortrix cuneata to the genus Ericodesma.
 The holotype specimen is held at the Auckland War Memorial Museum.

 Description

 Clarke described the species as follows:

 Distribution

 This species is endemic to New Zealand.
-E. cuneata can be found at Taupo, Otago Lakes and Fiordland.
+E. cuneata can be found at Taupō, Otago Lakes and Fiordland.
 The species, although rare, can be found frequently at The Wilderness in Southland.

 Biology and behaviour

 The larvae of this species web leaves together on the foliated stems of its host plant.

 Host species and habitat

 The larvae of E. cuneata feed on Corokia cotoneaster, (korokio).
 However the moth has not been associated with urban plantings of its host.
 The adult moth has been collected in beech forest habitat, as well as at strongly leached terraces and plains commonly called "wilderness".